 Call for Proposals for Microsoft Azure Credits

-Thanks to a gift from Microsoft Corporation, Cornell’s Center for Data Science for Enterprise and Society is pleased to announce a call for proposals for Azure cloud computing grants.
-The grants can support computational and data intensive research across a variety of domain areas; we aim to particularly support areas that align with initial priorities of the Center, which focuses on questions grounded in data that are generated by human activity, including computational social science (e.g., sociology and government), public health (especially issues related to the Covid-19 pandemic), the economics/computer science interface, aspects of digital agriculture in the production and management of agriculture, digital platforms supporting urban infrastructure (e.g., the sharing economy), and as a theme that is cross-cutting in many of these areas, the corresponding issues of privacy, security, and fairness.
+Thanks to a gift from the Microsoft Corporation, Cornell’s Center for Data Science for Enterprise and Society and the Cornell Institute for Digital Agriculture are pleased to announce a call for proposals for Azure cloud computing grants.
+The grants can support computational and data intensive research across a variety of domain areas; we aim to particularly support areas that align with initial priorities of the Center, which focuses on questions grounded in data that are generated by human activity, including computational social science (e.g., sociology and government), public health (especially issues related to the Covid-19 pandemic), the economics/computer science interface, aspects of digital agriculture related to the production and management of food and agriculture, digital platforms supporting urban infrastructure (e.g., the sharing economy), and as a theme that is cross-cutting in many of these areas, the corresponding issues of privacy, security, and fairness.
 We invite proposals based on a diversity of intellectual approaches and personal backgrounds.

-A total of $150,000 Azure cloud computing credits is available.
-Awards can range from $5K – $25K each.
-They will be awarded in two rounds starting with this call for proposals and another round of awards in the spring.
-Each grant takes the form of credits for the use of Azure cloud computing resources.
-Credits must be used by the end of the academic year (June 30, 2021).
-An extension may be possible, but proposals should be prepared to be completed by June 30; credits unused at the end of the award period will be reassigned to other projects.
+Awards can range from $5K – $15K each.
+They will be awarded in multiple rounds.
+A grant takes the form of credits for the use of Azure cloud computing resources.
+Credits must be used by June 30, 2022.
+At the end of the award period, unused credits may be reassigned to other projects.

 Proposal Preparation and Submission

 Proposals should be concise, up to two pages in length.
-Clearly specify the research objectives, outline the need for additional computing resources and how the credits will be used, taking into account that they would be available only for spring semester period.
-Exploratory proposals that enable the investigator to seek further external sponsored research are particularly encouraged.
+Clearly specify the research objectives, outline the need for additional computing resources and how the credits will be used, taking into account that they might only be available for the spring semester period.
+Exploratory proposals that would enable the investigator to seek further external sponsored research are particularly encouraged.

-Each project proposal can request from $5K – $25K worth of credits.
-The credits can be used for any Azure service .
+Each project proposal can request from $5K – $15K worth of credits.
+The credits can be used for any Azure service.
 We will award up to $150K worth of credits in total.

 The award decisions (see more details below) will be based on both the scientific merit and suitability for cloud computing.
 All teams will be expected to submit a 1-page progress report at the midpoint, and a brief closeout report at the end of the award duration.